If you are thinking about applying to The University of Tulsa, the application fee costs $50.

 The University of Tulsa does not offer early decision or early action.

 Some students apply to college early because they believe it will help their chances.
 Early deadlines may increase the chance of being admitted, since applying early shows your are very interested in a school, and your application is being considered before all the regular decision applicants apply.

-Getting into The University of Tulsa is very difficult.
+It is very difficult to get into The University of Tulsa.
 The University of Tulsa evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 Schools that are very difficult to get into, like The University of Tulsa, accept fewer than 60% of all applicants.
 At least 50% of all admitted students have GPAs in the top 10% of their high school class and scored over 1230 on the SAT and over 26 on the ACT.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are given the most weight in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you're strong.
+Each college has a different way of determining which factors are they consider most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis the admissions factors where you shine.

 |Academic GPA||Very Important|